cronitorio/cronitor-kubernetes/README.md

 Open questions:
 * Creating Monitors in Cronitor.
 Can we store metdata to keep the k8s UID?
 Should we do it based on k8s name?
 Can we have a way that the canonical Cronitor ID be separate from the "name"?
+* What should we do when watched CronJobs are deleted?
+Do we keep in Cronitor or remove?
+* What should we do when the Cronitor k8s agent is redeployed with different watching rules, but no-longer-watched CronJobs still exist?
+Do we delete them or leave them be?

 [1]: https://github.com/opsgenie/kubernetes-event-exporter/blob/master/main.go